The HOKALM podcast

 EP 05: Antonin Cohen, founder of Harmony

 An activist entrepreneur now at the head of Harmony (hemp care), Antonin was the first to launch a company around cannabidiol in France - Kanavape - in 2014.
-And inevitably, a pioneer in a market with terribly fuzzy regulations, he has been confronted with countless legal issues: trials, searches, up to a few hours in a cell.
-If the cannabis sector (and in particular CBD) has changed so much since then, it is partly thanks to him.
+And inevitably, a pioneer in a market with terribly vague regulations, he was confronted with innumerable legal problems: lawsuits, searches, up to a few hours in a cell.
+If the hemp sector has changed so much since then, it is partly thanks to him.
 In this episode, he recounts this tumultuous period during which he had to manage his stress like a top athlete: by preparing.

 HS EXPERT #1: Eugénie Lambert Buckstein, founder of Studio Bloom - "Soothing yourself with meditation"

 After a very trying career as a journalist at CNN, notably covering the latest attacks in France, Eugenie suffers from post-traumatic stress syndrome.
 It was mindfulness meditation, advised by a colleague, that changed her life.
 Convinced of the effectiveness of this practice for a better (and stress-free) life, she launched Bloom, the first meditation studio (and soundbath, yoga, massages, halotherapy…).
 Eugenie explains to us the way in which meditation acts on the brain, what are the real benefits (concentration, relaxation, prevention of stress ...), how to initiate young and old and / or create a routine at home (or at the Bloom studio for Parisians!).